 Causes of a muscle tear

-- Overuse – A sudden high repetition of muscle contractions like increasing your running distance or speed, too fast.
+- Overuse – A sudden high repetition of muscle contractions, like increasing your running distance or speed, too fast.
 This usually happens in January with all the New Year’s Resolutions and school athletics.

-- Overload – The muscle is subjected to sudden forceful contraction like increasing the leg curl machine too fast.
-You can just imagine if you jump from 20kg to 40kg in one week.
-The muscle won’t be able to keep up.
+- Overload – The muscle is subjected to a sudden forceful contraction, like increasing the leg curl machine too fast.

-- Overstretch – Muscles are very weak in its stretched position.
+- Overstretch – Muscles are very weak in a stretched position.
 When the hamstring is forcibly stretched beyond its normal boundaries, the muscle will tear.
-Running downhills or on a incline will force the muscles to contract from its stretched position.
+Running downhills or on an incline, will force the muscles to contract from its stretched position.

-- Inadequate warm-up – A fast sudden contraction like a jump or start sprinting while the muscle is not prepared for it can put you at risk of tearing the muscle
+- Inadequate warm-up – A sudden contraction, like a jump, when the muscle is not prepared for it, can put you at risk of tearing the muscle.

-- Excessive stretching – of the muscle against a force, for example during weight lifting like a deadlift, when the load is applied on both sides of the tendon, while it needs to contract and lengthen at the same time.
+- Excessive stretching – of the muscle against a force, for example during a deadlift, when the load is applied on both sides of the tendon, while it needs to contract and lengthen at the same time.